"Staged-and-Tailored" Informed Consent

 Background

-This international symposium is supported by a PPI grant from the Research Design Service (London, UK)
+This international symposium is supported by a Public Involvement grant from the NIHR Research Design Service (London)

 Abstract Submission Guidelines